2017 East Timorese parliamentary election: Electoral system

 The government amended some provisions in the electoral law in 2016.
 Exiled East Timorese were given the right to vote.
 For this, they have to register, which causes problems.
 For example, there is a larger East Timorese community in Ireland and the United Kingdom.
 But their members have to register at the embassy in Lisbon.
 In Australia, where 20,000 eligible voters are expected (out of a total of 70,000 East Timorese), there are said to be several registration offices.
 In Portugal and the British Isles, there are about 20,000 East Timorese, of whom about 8,000 are expected to be eligible to vote.
-In East Timor itself, 728,363 eligible voters were registered as of August 2016, more than 153,000 of them in the national capital Dili alone.
+In Timor-Leste itself, 728,363 eligible voters were registered as of August 2016, more than 153,000 of them in the national capital Dili alone.
 The voting age was lowered to at least 16 years.
 For the first time, voters who had not lived during the Indonesian occupation (1975-1999) thus took part.
 369,000 (51%) of eligible voters are aged between 17 and 35; 118,000 (33%) are between 36 and 59 years old.
 16% of voters are 60 years or older.
 1,370 eligible voters are (as of December 2016) 16 years old.

 The 65 members of the National Parliament were elected from a single nationwide constituency by closed list proportional representation.
 Parties were required to have a woman in at least every third position in their list, which had resulted in 38% of MPs being female before this election, with the last seat being awarded to the party with the fewest votes if there are several equal maximum numbers.
 The government rejected the proposal to raise the three percent hurdle to five percent.
 Seats were allocated using the d'Hondt method with an electoral threshold of 4%.